Texas vs. East Carolina Predictions & Picks - Women's NCAA Tournament First Round

 Texas Performance Insights

-- The Longhorns average 73.3 points per game (47th in college basketball) while giving up 57.5 per contest (32nd in college basketball).
+- The Longhorns average 73.3 points per game (47th in college basketball) while allowing 57.5 per outing (32nd in college basketball).
 They have a +538 scoring differential overall and outscore opponents by 15.8 points per game.

-- Texas is posting 72.3 points per game this year in conference action, which is 1 fewer points per game than its overall average (73.3).
+- Texas' offense has been worse in Big 12 matchups this season, posting 72.3 points per contest, compared to its overall average of 73.3 PPG.

-- Offensively, the Longhorns have fared better at home this season, posting 78.7 points per game, compared to 71.9 per game away from home.
+- The Longhorns are putting up 78.7 points per game this season when playing at home, which is 6.8 more points than they're averaging in road games (71.9).

-- Texas allows 53.8 points per game at home this season, compared to 63.9 away from home.
+- Defensively, Texas has played better in home games this season, surrendering 53.8 points per game, compared to 63.9 in away games.

-- In their last 10 games, the Longhorns have been racking up 66.1 points per game, an average that's significantly lower than the 73.3 they've scored over the course of the 2022-23 season.
+- The Longhorns have seen a decrease in scoring lately, putting up 66.1 points per game in their last 10 contests, 7.2 points fewer than the 73.3 they've scored this season.

 © 2023 Data Skrive.
 All rights reserved.